 An open session for the wider theatre workforce, especially senior decision-makers.
 Responses and reflections from Session 1: Speak & Listen were shared, and time was given for thoughts and reactions.

-There is no cost to attend but you can choose to make a voluntary contribution to Inc Arts Minds.
+There was no cost to attend but you can choose to make a voluntary contribution to Inc Arts Minds.

 BSL interpreters, captioning and Welsh translation were available for all those attending.

 Major Sponsors were SOLT/UK Theatre, Tali Pelman, Ambassador Theatre Group (ATG) and Arts Council Wales.
 In addition, Sponsors of the Conference are Community Leisure UK, Creu Cymru, Federation of Scottish Theatre, One Dance UK and Theatres Trust.
 The Conference supporters are Arts Marketing Association (AMA), Independent Theatre Council (ITC) and The Musician’s Union (TheMU).
 More sponsors and supporters are to be announced in the coming weeks.